oliverbinns/timeWarpOB/README.md

 # timeWarpOB

-timeWarpOB is a Dynamic Time Warping implementation, built in python, by Oliver Binns
+timeWarpOB is a Dynamic Time Warping implementation for python 3.

-For more information, see the documentation in the /docs directory (build with sphinx)
+For more information, see the documentation at http://timewarpob.readthedocs.io